 Mandatory Leave of Absence

-A leave of absence that is governed by federal law is considered mandatory.
+A leave of absence that is governed by federal, state, or local law is also known as a job-protected leave and is considered mandatory.
 Generally, mandatory leaves of absence are governed by the Family Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA).

-Under FMLA, employees may be eligible for up to 12 weeks off without pay.
+Under FMLA, eligible employees may take up to 12 weeks off without pay.
 Then, when that employee returns to work, they are generally restored to their former position or transitioned to an equivalent role.
 In some situations, employees might be entitled to extended leaves as collectively bargained by union representation.

 Mandatory leave of absence reasons